JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 Old, guildless man, wears a pearl encrusted bandolier, embellished with fetishes.

-8 HP, 1 Armor, 9 WIL ruined doll (d4)
+8 HP, 1 Armor, 9 PRS ruined doll (d4)

 - Cautious, seeks reinforcements when outnumbered
-- Bandolier of the Pickled Prince: When Shaltromo is hit in melee, the opponent experiences a humiliating memory and takes WIL damage equal to their attack roll.
+- Bandolier of the Pickled Prince: When Shaltromo is hit in melee, the opponent experiences a humiliating memory and takes PRS damage equal to their attack roll.
-- Critical Damage: Holy Symbol of the Pickled Prince, opponent takes d10 WIL damage.
+- Critical Damage: Holy Symbol of the Pickled Prince, opponent takes d10 PRS damage.

 ### Shaltromo’s apprentice (x2)

 Youths bearing wicker baskets full of mushrooms, bathed in a melancholy light.

-4 HP, 9 WIL, cudgel (d6)
+4 HP, 9 PRS, cudgel (d6)

 - Light is cast as a ward against Shadow Puppets
-- Critical Damage: Cudgel of Senescence, on a failed WIL save opponent glimpses a dire fate and is incapacitated by fear for the remainder of the battle.
+- Critical Damage: Cudgel of Senescence, on a failed PRS save opponent glimpses a dire fate and is incapacitated by fear for the remainder of the battle.

 ### Ulimamo, Explorer from Zyan above

 Bold statured man, wearing a leonine mask and ornate, lacquered Armor.

-6 HP, 3 Armor, 14 STR, 8 DEX, 14 WIL, great spear (d8)
+6 HP, 3 Armor, 14 STR, 8 AGL, 14 PRS, great spear (d8)

 - Expects anyone not wearing a mask (criminal scum!) to prostrate themselves
 - Searching for a tunnel that leads to the White Jungle